adamheins/mm-docker/README.md

 ## Modified Shell Prompt

 It can be hard to tell if your terminal is currently in a docker container.
 One convenient way to do this is to change your prompt.
-The following pieces of code prepend `(D)` to your shell prompt, and should work for both bash and zsh.
+The following code prepends `(D)` to your shell prompt, and should work for both bash and zsh.

 Add the following to the end of your `.bashrc` (or `.zshrc` if using zsh), or anywhere after the `$PS1` variable is created: